Gap Wedge

 Why it matters

-The gap wedge exists specifically to eliminate the awkward, low-confidence half-swing yardages that appear when modern strong-lofted pitching wedges leave too wide a gap to the sand wedge.
+The gap wedge exists in particular to eliminate the awkward, low-confidence half-swing yardages that appear when modern strong-lofted pitching wedges leave too wide a gap to the sand wedge.

 Common mistakes